AI For Orthodontists

 Give staff better follow-up notes

-Callbacks include caller type, treatment interest, insurance/payment context, preferred times, appliance issue, and urgency so staff can act quickly.
+Callbacks include caller type, treatment interest, age band, insurance and payment context, preferred times, appliance issue, referral source, and urgency so staff can act quickly.

 Where the payoff shows up operationally